 - In a 5-quart or larger kettle, cook garlic, onion, and carrots in oil over medium heat, stirring occasionally, until onions are translucent.

 - Add tomatoes, basil, oregano, and pepper.

-- Bring to a boil, lower the heat and simmer rapidly, uncovered, stirring occasionally until sauce is very thick.
+- Bring to a boil, lower the heat and simmer rapidly, uncovered, stirring occasionally until sauce has thickened.